-- a) The Commissioner shall require each campus to furnish annually by August 31 a report detailing the number of Department of Children and Families recipients for the previous year and the corresponding amount of tuition waived. - b) All financial books, records and documents pertaining to this program shall at all times be open to inspection, review and audit by the Commissioner, the State Auditor or their authorized representatives who shall have access to the premises wherever such books, records and documents are located.
-The institution shall retain such financial books, records and documents for seven years.
-An institution may retain such records and documents for a period of five years if approval is received from the Records Conservation Board in accordance with General Laws, Chapter 30, and Section 42.
+- a) The Commissioner of Higher Education shall require each campus to furnish annually by August 31 a report detailing the number of Foster Children assisted for the previous year and the corresponding amount of tuition waived. - b) All financial books, records and documents pertaining to this program shall at all times be open to inspection, review and audit by the Commissioner of Higher Education, the State Auditor or their authorized representatives who shall have access to the premises wherever such books, records and documents are located.
+The institutions shall retain such books, records and documents for seven years.
+An institution may retain such records for a period of five years if approval is received from the Records Conservation Board in accordance with General Laws, Chapter 30 Section 42.